dillonredding/dillonredding.github.io/_drafts/the-empty-search-result-anti-pattern.md

 [1]: https://twitter.com/apihandyman/status/1397638739128733696

-The question focuses around this idea of the "empty search result."
+The question centers around this idea of the "empty search result."
 That is, we have a resource representing a collection of other resources (items) and we want to find items matching one or more criterion.
 The question then is: what should our response's status code be if no items match our criteria?
 We're given three options: `200 (OK)`, `204 (No Content)`, and `404 (Not Found)`.

 It's easy to take [HTTP status codes][2] at face value and use them without understanding the semantics at the protocol level.
 I get it.
 I've done it.
 RFCs aren't exactly easy reads.
 However, ignoring and redefining message components reduces interoperability of our server with other network components.
 So, rather than [bike-shed][3] about the "best" option, I'll fall back on standards written by people much smarter than me, primarily [RFC 7231][4].